ruby/openssl/CONTRIBUTING.md

 You can either use [HackerOne] or send an email to security@ruby-lang.org.

-Please see [Security] page on ruby-lang.org website for details.
+Please see [Security][Ruby Security] page on ruby-lang.org website for details.

 Reported problems will be published after a fix is released.